-Capacity crunches happen for a number of reasons.
+Capacity crunches happen for several reasons.
 These include:

 - Labor shortages.
-If trucking companies are having a hard time finding drivers, that means less loads can be moved.
-Other areas of the supply chain, whether it be warehouses or 3PLs, can also face labor shortages which will not make the situation any better.
+If trucking companies are having a hard time finding drivers, that means fewer loads can be moved.
+Whether it be warehouses or 3PLs, other areas of the supply chain can also face labor shortages, which will not make the situation any better.

 - Seasonal Peaks.
 The world of freight has its own calendar.
 Shipping seasons for different industries come and go all year long, and shipping during certain times of the year could mean less capacity available.

 - The unexpected.
 Nobody foresees global pandemics, cybersecurity attacks or other 1950s sci-fi movie plots before they happen.
-COVID-19 has had such an impact on the supply chain from raw material shortages to limited operations in warehouses and other businesses.
+COVID-19 has impacted the supply chain, from raw material shortages to limited operations in warehouses and other businesses.
 And as more of the world of commerce reopens, capacity is strained since demand increases.

 How a Capacity Crunch Impacts Your Business

 Capacity crunches can also create a lack of easily accessible resources that puts a strain on your operations.
-If you’re relying on certain materials to create products, finding those materials for a good price and ordering them to arrive on time are difficult tasks to complete.
-Sometimes, even trying to find the right amount of packaging material for your internal protocol and inventory can be a challenge.
+If you rely on specific materials to create products, finding those materials for a good price and ordering them to arrive on time are difficult tasks to complete.
+Sometimes, even trying to find the right amount of packaging material for your internal protocol and inventory can be challenging.

 How to Overcome a Capacity Crunch